Electronic Discovery for the Small and Medium Case

 This Conference is underwritten by the International Center for Automated Research (ICAIR) at the University of Florida Levin College of Law as part of its public mission and is offered at a startlingly low price.

-- Free streamed recording for full-time law students.
+- Free streaming for full-time law students

 Conference Steering Committee